To change your logo go to the 'Page Master' under the 'Design' menu

 It is a bit of a walk, maybe a mile from Croig to Am Birlinn at Penmore Mill, a highly regarded — and ecologically respectable — fish restaurant even though it only opened in 2009 (ph 01688 400 619).
 They might give you a lift if you call them.
 I have not been there but they win prizes.

-You can also take the tender up to the village of Dervaig but I am not sure it is really worth the effort - you certainly need an outboard rather than oars.
+You can also take the tender up to the village of Dervaig but I am not sure it is really worth the effort — you certainly need an outboard rather than oars.
 It is quite a pretty place, being a 'planned' village the old part of which was built as a oner in the early 1800s.
-The Bellachroy Hotel is said to be the oldest inn on the island, and has a bar with food.
-There is quite a nice church with a conically capped round tower just like the church on Canna (no surprise once you are told the same architect was responsible for both – Peter MacGregor Chalmers).
-It was built in 1904 and after a recent restoration is looking very good, inside and out, and the stained glass is notable.
+The Bellachroy Hotel is apparently the oldest inn on the island, dating from 1608 it is said.
+It has a bar with food, a gastropub indeed.
+There is quite a nice church with a conically-capped round tower just like the church on Canna (no surprise once you are told the same architect was responsible for both — Peter MacGregor Chalmers).
+It was built in 1904 and after a fairly recent restoration is looking very good, inside and out, and the stained glass is notable.
 But I am not sure about the colour of the tower which is too white for my taste.
 Of course it brings to mind the Irish Romanesque towers, as it is meant to, but it seems a bit out of place in Scotland.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add — by clicking HERE